 The house system has been an all encouraging general reward system.
 It encourages learning and more disciplined behaviour. the young electorate cast their vote online to elect the student council.
 There will be a team of teachers in each house to guide its house inmates.

-The whole year comprises three terms: June to August, September to December and January to April.
+The whole year comprises two terms: June to October and November to April.
 The course of school studies is designed as a preparation for the Indian Certificate of Secondary Education Examination conducted by the Council for the Indian School Certificate Examination, New Delhi.

 The Indian Certificate of Secondary Education (I.C.S.E.) is an examination equivalent to the S.S.C. and the students who pass this examination are awarded certificates and are eligible for admission to the H.S.C. or I.S.C. stream.

 For details on syllabus please visit to http://cisce.org

 Regular attendance and good conduct and application throughout the year are indispensable conditions for any award.
 Unsatisfactory discipline debars a student from receiving an award.
 (Refer Rules of conduct and discipline – Pt.
 3.)

 In Classes 5-10, failure in a subject disqualifies a student from obtaining an award for General Proficiency and for Good Application.